faforus/wielechowski.ts/README.md

 Loading state management.

-Keyboard navigation support.
+Keyboard navigation support for modal.
 No touch implemented yet.

-Loading state and animation management.

 Upon opening the modal, the next and previous images are preloaded, and subsequent images are preloaded when navigating right or left.